tsepton/sus-proto-lesion-results/README.md

-# SUS helper~~s~~
+# Proto Lesion - SUS results
-## List of available tools :
-- A stacked bar chart creator
-   - Generates a `.pgf` file that can be rendered within Latex, therefore keeping the same font as the document

-That's it.
-Guess I'll add other helpers if I need them.

 ## How to generate the graph
-1. Add your questionnaires results within the .csv file.
+1. Add your questionnaire results within the .csv file.
+2. `pip install matplotlib numpy`
+3. `python3 main.py`
-2. Run the script and enjoy the `output.pgf` graph.
+4. Enjoy the `output.pgf` graph.